 NCPRD and Clackamas County Parks have completed a Wildfire Management Plan.
-See the project website for more information.
+Click the link above for more information.

 NCPRD, the City of Portland Bureau of Environmental Services (BES) and Metro recently partnered to purchase a 10-acre property between Johnson Creek and the Springwater Corridor.
 BES will soon begin the Luther Road Habitat Restoration Project on the property while NCPRD plans to create a park on the site in the future.
 For more details on the BES project click the Luther Road Habitat Restoration Project website link above.

 Hood View Park offers four full size, all-weather turf softball/baseball fields with lights, one inlaid multi-purpose field and a concessions building.
 Future phases may include a skate park and a dog run.
 NCPRD has received an Oregon Parks and Recreation Department Local Government Grant to build a nature-inspired playground at the park.
-Plans will be developed in spring, 2013, and construction is scheduled to begin in summer, 2013.
+NCPRD is hiring a contractor to build the playground and construction is scheduled to begin in fall, 2013.

 Capital Improvement Plan (CIP)